Inebriateduck/JP-lab-records/DF003 - Running Quackers steps 1-3c, mWRAP and GTDBTK.md

 echo "Monitor progress with: watch -n 30 'squeue -u ${USERNAME}'"
 ```

 Once mWRAP is finished, I use a similar script to run GTDBTK to classify the samples.
+Note that the venv here is my own one, you'll need

 ```
 #!/bin/bash